kamel-usp/pages/learn_dpasp.md

 ### The <abbr style="font-variant: normal;">dPASP</abbr> Framework

 dPASP stands for *differential Probabilistic Answer Set Programming*.
+Let us break down that long title to better graps for what the framework is intended.
+Answer Set Programming (ASP) is a relatively recent type of declarative programming language for describing and solving combinatorial problems (e.g., indendepent sets, 3-coloring, scheduling, etc).
+It is reminiscient of logic programming (Prolog) languages and constraint solving.
+Typically, an ASP program will describe a set of choices that constitute candidate solutions (paths or colorings in a graph, job schedulings) and a set of constraints that determine feasibility.
+Solutions are obtained as feasible choices, Addtionally, preferences and weights can be assigned to solutions, and maximized over.
+Probabilistic ASP extends such a language with the ability to model uncertainty over solutions.
+By assigning a full probabilistic model over ASP programs, one enables parametric learning from data and program induction.
+Our last ingredient is the differential modifier.
+This stands for the ability of probabilistic choices to be specified as the output of differentiable models (e.g., neural networks), which grants a differentiable semantics of such programs.
+That means that we can learn, in an end-to-end fashion, the paremeters of deep machine learing models whose output assign truth-values to propositions that are further constrained by logic rules in ASP.

-As the name suggests, dPASP is a framework for working with Neural-Probabilistic Logic Programming (NPLP) languages.
-In this tutorial, we will discuss the syntax, semantics, inference and learning of dPASP programs.
-By the end of this tutorial, the reader should have a clearer understanding on how to...
+The rest of this turorial will introduce the reader to all of those components, including the syntax, semantics, inference and learning of dPASP programs.
+By the end of this tutorial, the reader shall have a clearer understanding on how to...

 1. ...describe certain knowledge through the language of dPASP;
 2. ...describe probabilistic knowledge;